GenesisEducationKyiv/main-project-stupidcucumber/README.md

 ## Caching the files

 To make things faster and use Binance API as little as possible I implemented cache system, which tracks when the last time I updated price and updates if price is too old.
 Each time user requests `/api/rate` or `/api/sendEmails` it checks the price and timestamp.

+## Chain responsibility

+To make API more stable, I request price from Coingeko API if Binance API is failed.